Karunabist/learning/README.md

 ## Machine Learning
 Notes:
-Forward Pass and Backward Pass
+* Forward Pass and Backward Pass
+* Objective function(equation), calculate derivative of objective function with respect to weight and bias then update them

 ### Be write basic machine learning algorithms from scratch